megonemad1/Tutor-Website/about.md

 - [twitter](https://twitter.com/C0de63990029)
 - [Twitch](https://www.twitch.tv/me_gone_mad1)

-I Self-motivated and enthusiastic programmer with 5 years' experience in agile development and testing in a professional environment.
+I'm a Self-motivated and enthusiastic programmer with 5 years' experience in agile development and testing in a professional environment.
 Passionate about developing the simplest solution to complex problems with creativity and integrity. always seeking to expand my experience and apply new practical coding skills.